yulingyou/CV/README.md

 - Evidence (STAR) -->

 #### Teamwork
-I am a team-player who can also work independently.
-During my time with the project 'flycat', I have work as a valuable team member, I was responsible for a variety of tasks including, creating the task timeline, scheduling and coordinating stand-up meeting, compile and distribute post-meeting reports.
-A great achievement was we managed to complete the project in five weeks, which was 1 weeks earlier than the estimated finish date.
+- I am a team player who can also work independently.
+During my time with the project 'flycat' in ASTRO camp, I acted as a SCRUM master which included creating the task timeline, scheduling and coordinating stand-up meetings, and compile and distribute post-meeting reports.
+A great achievement was we managed to complete the project in five weeks, which was 1 weeks earlier than the estimated completed date.

-All of the skills I have gained whilst carrying out htis project, particulary teamwork, organisation and time management, can be readily applied to any role.
+#### Pair programming
+- In Makers academy I frequently pair programmed with others to solve problems efficiently.
+I learned not only to work with others but how to navigate different resources e.g. official documentation and stackoverflow quickly.

-#### Additional skills
+#### Language skills
--Mandarin(native)
+- English (fluent)
+- Mandarin (native)
 <!-- Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

 - I achieved A during my work at B (job, or otherwise)